Crazy Bear (Assiniboine chief): Fort Laramie Treaty

-The treaty required the cessation of all hostilities between individual Indian tribes and whites, it determined specific territories for each Indian nation, and guaranteed annuity payments from the U.S. government for fifty years.
-It also guaranteed protection to Indian tribes from white depredations.
-The Indian nations guaranteed safe passage for white settlers traveling the various western trails and agreed to the establishment of U.S. Army forts.
+The treaty required the cessation of all hostilities between individual tribes and white settlers, determined specific territories for each Indian nation, and guaranteed annuity payments from the U.S. government for fifty years.
+It also guaranteed protection to tribes from white depredations.
+The tribes guaranteed safe passage for white settlers traveling the various western trails and agreed to the establishment of U.S. Army forts.

-The Chief's signed and for the most part kept their word.
-The U.S. government did not.
-They arbitrarily reduced the annuity payment from fifty years to ten years, and failed to keep white settlers, miners and hunters from trespassing on Indian territory.
+The Chiefs signed and upheld their end of the treaty, but the U.S. government did not.
+The U.S. arbitrarily reduced the annuity payment from fifty years to ten years, and failed to keep white settlers, miners and hunters from trespassing on Indian territory.
 The U.S. government's attitude on the treaty and their failure to abide by it is illustrated in the Commissioner of Indian Affairs Annual Report of 1852 wherein Commissioner Lea states, "It is therefore, no matter of regret or reproach that so large a portion of our territory has been wrested from its aboriginal inhabitants and made the happy abodes of an enlightened and Christian people" and "much of the injury of which the red men and his complaints has been the inevitable consequence of his own perverse and vicious nature."

-After signing the treaty together with First to Fly, another Assiniboine Chief, the U.S. government presented them with silver medals commemorating the event.
+After signing the treaty together with Chief First to Fly, the U.S. government presented them with silver medals commemorating the event.
 Then they returned to Fort Union.
 "But the Chief on his arrival at Fort Union was fated to mourn the loss of some of his relatives.
 During his absence his son, Holy Seat, had been killed by the Blackfeet, his child died and his wife hung herself. ....though much grieved at what happened, yet he behaved like a man, and as soon as he could recover sufficient spirit proceeded to make known to his people the spirit of the treaty."

-As stated earlier, the U.S. government did not uphold their end; they were not timely in the first annual annuities and goods promised.
-As a result, Crazy Bear was ridiculed and demeaned by his people.
+As a result of the U.S. government not being timely in the first annual annuities and goods promised, Crazy Bear was ridiculed and demeaned by his people.
 "The old Chief stood alone against his people and maintained the equanimity of his temper.
 He never swerved a particle ....though he had a hard time of it with his people.
 However, when the gentleman above named (Culbertson) came and issued out ten thousand dollars worth of goods as the governments presents for the first year, the Indians were struck dumb and those who before reproached now flattered their ruler."